 Price set out in search for the reason why and it lead him on a journey around the world to research many of the last remaining aboriginal people.
 People not consuming or effected by process food.

-What he found was amazing to say the least and that is why this book is a must read for any personal working in the health and nutrition field.
+What he found was amazing, to say the least, and that is why this book is a must-read for any person working in the health and nutrition field.